|

 How closely the tumor cells resemble normal cells |

-Grade 1: well-differentiated (cells look mostly similar to normal cells)
+Grade 1: well-differentiated (cancer cells look mostly similar to normal cells)

-Grade 3: poorly differentiated (cells look very different from normal cells)
+Grade 3: poorly differentiated (most cancer cells look different than normal cells)

 |